In this article:

-Web Linking works over the Internet, and the transcript can be viewed on almost any type of reader device, including smartphones, iPads, and other Web-enabled devices.
+Web Linking works over the internet, and the transcript can be viewed on almost any type of reader device, including a smartphone, iPad, laptop, or other web-enabled device.
 No installation of software is needed for the reader.
-All the reader needs is a standard Web browser to view the transcript.
+All the reader needs is a standard web browser to view the transcript.

 Click here to view a demo of Web Linking in your browser.

 The following must be in place to use TypeWell's Web Linking features: